List of Marvel Comics characters: A: Keemia Alvarado in other media

+Amatsu-Mikaboshi

+Amatsu-Mikaboshi, the Chaos King, is a character appearing in American comic books published by Marvel Comics.
+The character is a supervillain and demonic god of evil who is best known as an enemy of Hercules and Thor, and as the main antagonist of Chaos War.
+He is based on the Japanese deity Amatsu-Mikaboshi.

+Amazon

+Amazon is the name of several characters appearing in American comic books published by Marvel Comics.

+She-Hulk clone

+Amazon is a clone of She-Hulk created by the Master of the World.
+She and her fellow clones formed Strikeforce One.

+S.H.E. member

+The second Amazon is a member of the Superheroes of Europe (S.H.E.).

 American Ace

-American Ace is the name of two fictional characters appearing in American comic books published by Marvel Comics in the Golden Age of Comic Books.
+American Ace is the name of two characters appearing in American comic books published by Marvel Comics in the Golden Age of Comic Books.
 The first American Ace first appeared in the uncirculated Motion Picture Funnies Weekly #1 starring in his own story in 1939.
 The character would make his first public appearance when his strip was reprinted and later continued in Marvel Mystery Comics #2 and #3.

 Perry Webb

 Perry Webb was an American miner who traveled in his private plane internationally in search of rare minerals, such as radium.
 On one such search, he set out to the Balkan nation of Attainia.
 However, his timing was unfortunate since a neighbouring country, Castile d'Or declared war on Attainia over the assassination of their arch-duke by an Attainian extremist.
 Promising the citizens of Castile D'Or "justice", the formerly exiled Queen Ursula became chancellor and invaded Attainia, when it was in fact she who was behind the assassination.
 Meanwhile, Webb had landed and was horrified as the bombings began.
 Having saved a girl called Jeanie from being crushed by a falling tower, he was rewarded by being taken to her family's cottage.
 Falling in love, Webb, however, chose to leave Attainia.
 His plane was shot down and Webb was wounded severely.
-After making his recovery, he vowed he would have vengeance against Castile'D'Or.
+After making his recovery, he vowed he would have vengeance against Castile D'Or.

-In Secret Wars, Perry appears as a resident of the Valhalla Villas retirement home.
-He is among the residents who were temporarily de-aged during the Incursion between Earth-616 and Earth-1610.